5 Takeaways On The New Biden-Harris Presidential Ticket

 That's perhaps not surprising to hear from Trump because the president values fealty.
 But with this pick, Biden showed that people around him shouldn't be afraid to speak out, that it won't get someone thrown under the bus or "canceled."

-That grace is almost a bookend to Obama picking Biden as his VP.
+That grace is almost a bookend to Barack Obama picking Biden as his VP.
 Many were surprised Obama selected Biden after he had referred to Obama as "clean" and "articulate," which were widely seen as racist remarks.
 But Obama and Biden not only got over it, they became close confidantes.

-Biden has said he wants his VP to serve in a similar way to how he served with Obama – being someone he can rely on for unvarnished advice whom he can trust and be the last person he talks to before making big decisions.
+Biden has said he wants his VP to serve in a similar way to how he served with Obama — someone he can rely on for unvarnished advice whom he can trust and be the last person he talks to before making big decisions.

 3. Trump is struggling to find an effective attack on Harris.